binod33/EulerProject/src/ServerProduct-Tool.md

 Add count    : 4
 Update count : 2

 Created file 'vmproducts-custom.json'.
-Please copy this file to /services/dispatcher/resources/org/dasein/cloud/aws/ directory to update the drop down list of the server products in the server launch form.
+Please copy this file to /services/dispatcher/resources/org/dasein/cloud/aws/ directory and restart dispatcher in order to update the drop down list of the server products in the server launch form.
 ```